DataDog/integrations-core/gitlab/README.md

 ## Setup

-Find below instructions to install and configure the check when running the Agent on a host.
-See the [Autodiscovery Integration Templates documentation][2] to learn how to apply those instructions to a containerized environment.
+Follow the instructions below to install and configure this check for an Agent running on a host.
+For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation